The PhD program requires that students take two comprehensive examinations in their chosen major fields of sociology.

 - Before handing in assessments to the Graduate Office, committee members should discuss their individual assessments.
 The chair of the comprehensive exam committee will compile or write a summary of the comments to be sent to the student through the Graduate Office.
 These comments should be linked to individual committee members’ names, in case students want to follow up and discuss ideas further.

 - If a student fails the first take of the exam, the student may take that area exam a second time.
-The student will take the exam in the same area at the next sitting of the exam.
+The student will take the exam in the same area, normally at the next sitting of the exam.
+It must be taken within one year of the first attempt.

 - If the student fails the exam the second time, current rules and regulations apply, including the student’s right to appeal to the Standing Committee overseeing appeals and the department’s right to recommend to SGS that the student no longer be eligible to continue in the Ph.D. program.